The Garden Diary 2004 |

 I intend to mount it on the west side of the house, overlooking the garden in the same place that I have used successfully in the past.
 Knowing that the box will be subject to afternoon sunshine, it is made of wood that is over one inch thick for good insulation, with ventilation holes high up along the back.
 Also I have painted white the felt roof cover to help reflect heat.

+6 March - A dull dry morning with the temperature around 9C by lunchtime.
 I forgot to mention yesterday that while I was making it I saw a pair of Blue Tits inspection the Sparrow boxes at the side of the house.
 I will not forgive them if they nest there!
+There has been no repeat performance by the Wren.

 This morning I saw several visits by the female Blackcap.
 A moment of frustration followed shortly after the picture was taken.
 I had just taken the memory card out of the camera when pair of Siskins landed in the Hawthorn, right next to the apple but didn't stay long enough for me to replace the card.

+7 March - Another cloudy morning, and 6C at 9.30am with a cold breeze from the northwest.
 A number of Springtime related bird happenings to record already this morning.
 A little earlier we watched some frantic action by Chaffinches with two males chasing each other at very high speed and two females getting involved as well, and at the bottom of the garden two male blackbirds were having a sometimes violent encounter on the shed roof.
 Neither was the tail-less individual pictured a week or so ago - I haven't seen that one for a few days.
+Yesterday I noticed a Magpie in my neighbour's birch tree.
+It was there again this morning, trying to pull off a small twig.
+It seems that it is starting to build its nest.
+It's something we see happening each Spring, but when I look back in the diary I'm surprised that I haven't mentioned it before.
+The Blackcap has been to the apples several times, completely ignoring the antics of the Chaffinches nearby as she fed.

 9 March - A dry, but cold day.
 The temperature only got up to just over 6C and there was a cold northerly wind.

 Both male and female Blackcaps came to feed at different times, as did two Long-tailed Tits.
 A pair of Great Tits turned up and their first task was to peep into the BT box before coming to feed.
+A Magpie visited the neighbouring Birch tree again and the young Sparrowhawk came three times during the afternoon.

 I spent some time clearing the ground in front of my workshop shed so that we can plant up a wildflower area which faces south.
 I have bought some more Foxgloves and Primroses, as well as wild flower seeds and tomorrow I shall be preparing the ground for these, although some of the seeds have to wait until next month.

+10 March - Another cold day with a keen north-easterly breeze started with ice on the birdbath, and flurries of snow while I was driving.
+The plants bought yesterday are now planted, although the seeds will wait until later in the month.
 One of the things I did yesterday was to buy a new seed feeder for the Sparrows.
 They have been very reluctant to use it so I have put some of their seed on the table and on the tray below the feeder.
 By the end of the day a few Sparrows had plucked up the courage to use it and I hope normal services will resume tomorrow.
+This morning the first birds I saw as I opened the curtains were the two Long-tailed Tits here again, but there was no sign of the Great Tits today.
+The Song Thrush came to feed just once, and also spent some time 'sunbathing' in the conifers.
+Finally, the Magpie visited the birch again.

+The temperature didn't drop below zero all night, and the raised level of water in the pond shows that a significant amount of rain/snow must have fallen, with all the snow melting as the temperature rose to about 4C during the morning.
 Bird activity has been at a low level these last two days, restricted almost entirely to our usuals and the female Blackcap - I have seen the Song Thrush and the Sparrowhawk just once.
 The sparrows have started using the feeder, but they still prefer to go to the table.

 13 March - A bright day with some sunshine and squally showers.
 This afternoon the temperature got up to 10C at one point.

 Flowering at the moment are the Primroses, Oxlips (see above) and the early Daffodils.
 There is no sign so far of flower buds on either the Bluebells or the Lesser Cellandines.
+Under the Hawthorn the shoots of the Wild Garlic are showing above the ground, as the leaves of the Snake's-head Fritillary plants next to the pond.

 The Hawthorn seems to be a bit slower this Spring with most of its buds still quite a bit smaller than this time last year.

 In contrast, further down the garden there is a very young Hawthorn, an offspring of the big tree, and the terminal bud on that one has been open for the last five days.
+It is growing in the border - I first noticed it there last year, and I'm not sure if it is one or two years old (one, I think!).

 Behind the big pond, the buds on the small willow are tightly closed today.